What is the difference between PCP and HP?

 What is PCP and HP?

-PCP finance and HP finance are both common types of finance that allow you to purchase a new or used car by making monthly payments over an agreed period rather than one lump sum up-front.
+Personal Contract Purchase finance and HP finance are both common types of finance that allow you to purchase a new or used car by making monthly payments over an agreed period rather than one lump sum up-front.
 Zuto works with a large number of lenders to make sure you get a HP or PCP deal that suits both your financial and personal circumstances.
-We even work with lenders who specialise in bad credit car finance.
+We even work with lenders who specialise in bad credit score car finance.

 PCP vs HP: what are the differences?